BruceWind/CloudFrontIPSelector/README.md

 ### In addition

-Have you tried Ccore-CDN?
+a.
+Have you tried Gcore-CDN?
 I have written another IP-selector for Gcore: https://github.com/BruceWind/GcoreCDNIPSelector, you can try it.

+b.
+I limit latency of IPs must below 80, if you want to change it, you can modify  this variable `THREASHOLD` in `main.js` .